Field Map - COMING SOON

 Training and Games/Matches @ West Rocks Middle School

 Norwalk Soccer Association Code of Conduct

-The Norwalk Junior Soccer Association (NJSA) will not tolerate unruly behavior by its players, coaches, managers and spectators at games.
-Referees have complete power to officiate and oversee games under the conditions set forth by the SWD-CJSA and the USSF.
+The Norwalk Junior Soccer Association (NJSA) will not tolerate unruly behavior by its players, coaches, managers and spectators at games/matches.
+Referees have complete power to officiate and oversee games/matches under the conditions set forth by the SWD-CJSA and the USSF.
 Participants and spectators are not permitted to use foul language, dispute calls or in any way confront referees, lines officials, coaches, managers or players of either team.
 Spectator involvement in a match is limited to cheering the teams positively, and not demeaning anyone in the process.
 The following rules must be followed: